otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 07 - Authentication, Permissions and Strategy Pattern.md

 This is the Adapter idea from module 03 again, thickened slightly. `studiosApi.ts` is still translating between the API's world and your app's world; it has just taken on the authentication detail as well, so no screen ever has to know a token exists.

+`BASE_URL` is hardcoded to `127.0.0.1` here, which will work in a simulator on the same machine as your Django server and fail on a physical phone.
+Section 8 explains why and fixes it; leave it as it is for now.

 | Key terms           |                                                                   |
 | ------------------- | ----------------------------------------------------------------- |
 | `expo-secure-store` | Stores small secrets in the device keychain or keystore           |